 I’m usually able to surpass my 10,000 steps after my walk through Breakheart Reservation.

 However, there are countless activities to do there, from biking to swimming.
 You can even bring your dog to the dog park!!

 There’s information about the trails on All Trails.
 This is website is always super helpful when planning a hike.

-There’s a huge forest in the reservation and cute little creatures.
+There’s a huge forest on the reservation and cute little creatures.
 I’ve seen some chipmunks as well as snakes.

-Inside of the 652-acre reservation, they have two freshwater lakes: Pearce Lake and Silver Lake.
+Inside the 652-acre reservation, they have two freshwater lakes: Pearce Lake and Silver Lake.

 I’ve swum at one of the lakes, Pearce Lake, at Breakheart Beach, a few times before.
 The last time I swam there, I got out of the water and there were a few leeches on me so I don’t think I’ll ever swim in there again LOL.
 It is beautiful clear-ish water though.

 To get to Pearce Lake (below), AKA the Lower Pond where Breakheart Beach is, it’s easier to park at the Wakefield entrance.

 You cannot swim at Silver Lake but it is still nice to look at.
 You could even see some interesting wildlife that lives throughout the reservation.